 Enterprise: $69 per month

-Freshsales is a highly-rated sales automation software offered as part of the Freshworks software suite.
+Freshsales CRM is a highly-rated sales automation software offered as part of the Freshworks software suite.
 It helps sales teams find more business opportunities using a combination of AI-powered chatbots, web forms, and website tracking.

-The activity tracking platform shows a chronological view of client interactions across your websites and apps, providing you with the context of each client.
+The activity tracking platform shows a chronological view of customer interactions across your websites and apps, providing you with the context of each client.
 Freshsales contact scoring helps you identify the best leads to pursue.

 It also enables automated yet personalized client communications across multiple channels like email, chat, phone, and SMS.